 to find out more about the USA tour.

 Of all the GPS schools, Churchie has the largest and most successful programme.
 Churchie continues to be the number one school in the competition, with all teams gathering a record number of wins.

 With multiple state and national players as well as Old Boys in US colleges and professional leagues around the world, Churchie Basketball is unquestionably the first choice for elite basketballers in Queensland.
 Basketball at Churchie is thriving and continues to be one of Churchie’s most successful sporting programmes.

 Our basketball programme incorporates the four tenets of Churchie.
 All boys are encouraged and supported in improving all aspects of basketball technically, tactically, mentally, physically and as a team.
 As one of the premier school basketball programmes in Australia, the Churchie Basketball programme encompasses every aspect of a player’s basketball development including junior after school basketball, individual academy, strength and conditioning, professional coaching, speed and agility, national and international camps and tours, US college recruiting, Vikings club basketball, GPS basketball teams and more.

 Facilities and coaching

 The Sir John Pidgeon Sports Complex is the training centre, home court and hub of basketball at Churchie.
 Along with premier sporting facilities, Churchie Basketball is also known for its excellence in coaching.

-Then after boys leave Churchie their basketball experience does not end there, with the loved Old Boys’ competition being run out of the Sir John Pidgeon Sports Complex.
+After boys leave Churchie their basketball experience does not end, with the much loved Old Boys’ competition run at the Sir John Pidgeon Sports Complex.

-Further information including training times, key dates, newsletters, coaching and photographs are available to Churchie students and parents by enrolling in basketball on the school’s intranet, mychurchie or emailing Mr Trent Goodrick [email protected]
+Further information including training times, key dates, newsletters, coaching and photographs are available to Churchie students and parents by enrolling in basketball, or emailing Mr Trent Goodrick [email protected]